\"Writing.Com

 Hubert looked at the floor.
 “Not much, you don’t,” he muttered.

-“All in good time, said the Professor cheerily.
+“All in good time," said the Professor cheerily.
 “I’ve promised you a raise if we’re successful.”

 So Hubert was strapped into the machine, the Professor pressed and pulled all the necessary handles and levers, and his assistant dematerialised from the machine.
 Mannerly allowed himself a cigar and a rest in his armchair before starting to work on the settings to pull Hubert back in twenty-four hour’s time.
 He could, of course, have done it immediately, but preferred to experience the real time involved along with Hubert.
 The man deserved that, at least, since he was the one taking all the physical risk.

-And Hubert arrived in a place he recognised as England’s green and pleasant land, not far from a little village that would, if his calculations of the Professor’s house address and positioning were correct, would be the centre of Orpington in Hubert’s time.
+And Hubert arrived in a place he recognised as England’s green and pleasant land, not far from a little village that, if his calculations of the Professor’s house address and positioning were correct, would be the centre of Orpington in Hubert’s time.
 He began the walk through the fields toward it.

 The houses, quaint affairs of wattle and daub on timber frames under thatched roofs, were clustered rather haphazardly round an open space with a tavern and a mill pond.
 On the green, a market was in progress, buzzing with activity, animal noises, and the chatter of conversation in a language that sounded very unfamiliar to Hubert.
 The place was packed with people dressed very much as Hubert was.
 He decided to mingle but say nothing, whatever happened.